khronokernel/HP-Elite-X2-G1-Hackintosh/README.md

 ## ACPI

 For those curious, I've also provided an ACPI dump of my laptop(BIOS ver.
-1.48 Rev.A)
+1.48 Rev.A):

 * [Firmware Dumps](/ACPI/ACPI-Dumps/)
 * [Custom SSDTs](/ACPI/Custom-SSDTs/)